 The ask doesn’t need to be elaborate.
 Direct and honest performs better than anything that sounds like a script.

-A text message that works: “Hi [Name] — thanks for having us out today.
-If you’re happy with the work, would you mind leaving us a Google review?
+A message to an owner that works: “Hi [Name], glad we got the unit rented so quickly.
+If you’re happy with how it went, would you mind leaving us a Google review?
 It helps us a lot and only takes 2 minutes: [link]”

-A follow-up email that works: Subject line: “Quick request from [Business Name].”
-Body: “We really appreciate you choosing us for [service].
-If you’re satisfied with the work, a Google review would mean a lot to our team.
+A follow-up email that works: Subject line: “Quick request from [Firm Name].”
+Body: “Thanks for trusting us with your property.
+If you’re satisfied with how we’ve handled it, a Google review would mean a lot to our team.
 Here’s the direct link: [link].
-It takes about 2 minutes — and we read every one.”
+It takes about 2 minutes, and we read every one.”

 What doesn’t work: generic requests with no link, mass emails sent weeks later, requests that mention the review might “help us rank better” (which sounds transactional), and any language that implies you expect or require a positive review.